Blindworks/Blindworks/README.md

 ## 🏃‍♂️ Fun Fact

-I’m a fast runner — any treadmill that can keep up earns my respect. 😄
+I'm a fast runner — any treadmill that can keep up earns my respect. 😄

 ---